danielsaidi/SystemNotification/README.md

     <img src="Resources/Demo.gif" width=350 />
 </p>

-SystemNotification notifications can be styled and customized to great extent.
+System notifications can be styled and customized to great extent.
 You can also use completely custom views.

 SystemNotification supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.